One Patch to Caption Them All: A Unified Zero-Shot Captioning Framework: Backbone Details

 \section{Backbone Details}

 We briefly summarize here the characteristics of the vision-language models we tested in our framework. \begin{itemize} \item \textbf{CLIP}~\citep{radford2021learning}: A foundational model that learns a shared embedding space for images and text through contrastive learning.
 While being the most used model for global image-text alignment, its patch tokens are known to lack strong spatial and fine-grained semantic information.
 The input resolution of its training is 224 pixel. \item \textbf{DenseCLIP}~\citep{rao2022denseclip}: A fine-tuned version of CLIP that incorporates a pixel-text matching loss to enhance the model's ability to understand local regions.
 The official implementation input resolution is 640 pixel for the ViT-B/16 version. \item \textbf{INViTE}~\citep{ICLR2024_99120406}: This method modifies CLIP's vision transformer to bring patch tokens in the text space by disabling the self-attention mechanism.
 It employs the same visual encoder of CLIP, trained at 224 pixel input resolution. \item \textbf{ProxyCLIP}~\citep{lan2024proxyclip}: A model that leverages the local understanding of a DINO backbone to improve CLIP's patch-level representations.
 It achieves this by replacing the attention maps in CLIP's final layer with DINO's attention maps, effectively transferring DINO's fine-grained spatial awareness to the CLIP embedding space.
-The DINO ViT-B/8 version was tested with images at 296 pixel resolution, while the DINOv2 ViT-B/14 at 518 pixel. \item \textbf{DINO.txt}~\citep{jose2025dinov2}: This model builds upon a frozen DINOv2 backbone, adding learnable transformer blocks on top.
+The DINO ViT-B/8 version was tested with images at 296 pixel resolution, while the DINOv2 ViT-B/14 at 518 pixel. \item \textbf{SigLIP2}~\cite{tschannen2025siglip2}: A multilingual vision–language model that improves upon CLIP by enhancing both global alignment and dense localization capabilities through refined training objectives and architectural adjustments.
+We employed the B/16 variant, which uses a ViT with 16-pixel patches and is trained at an input resolution of 512 pixels.
+To obtain text-aligned semantic patch representations, we follow the authors' dense feature extraction strategy and apply the MAP (Mean Attention Pooling) head---normally used to produce the global image representation embedding---individually to each patch token. \item \textbf{DINO.txt}~\citep{jose2025dinov2}: This model builds upon a frozen DINOv2 backbone, adding learnable transformer blocks on top.
 It is then trained with a contrastive objective against a text encoder to align both global and patch-level representations with language.
 The DINOv2 backbone was trained at the resolution of 518 pixel. \item \textbf{Talk2DINO}~\citep{barsellotti2024talking}: This model creates a bridge between the CLIP and DINOv2 embedding spaces.
 It trains a projection to map CLIP text embeddings into the DINOv2 patch space, using DINOv2's highly meaningful attention maps to identify and align with the most relevant patches during training.
 The DINOv2 backbone was trained at the resolution of 518 pixel. \end{itemize}